 The Ladies Open and our 3 Lady Team Event are ever popular and many of our ladies participate in Northern Counties events as well as The Scottish Vets and of course our friendly matches against local clubs.
 During the winter there are roll-ups on a Monday and Wednesday on the Struie and Championship courses respectively to keep the swing going along with the companionship.
 We count ourselves lucky to have 2 superb courses to play.

-A very active group of 60+ golfers – that is number of members!
+A very active group of 60+ golfers – that is the number of members!

-We meet every month throughout the year for a stableford competition on the Championship Course.
-There is a change of format for the September meeting with a medal round for the senior’s championship (trophies for both gross and nett scores).
+We meet every month throughout the year for a Stableford competition on the Championship Course.
+There is a change of format for the September meeting with a medal round for the senior’s championship (trophies for both gross and net scores).
 Additional individual and team competitions take place on the Struie Course during the summer months.
 All scores are recorded to determine winners and any handicap adjustments

 Senior’s fixtures are organised during the spring/summer against Highland and Spey Side clubs and as far as Royal Aberdeen and Royal Burgess in Edinburgh.
 It is great fun meeting new people, having the opportunity to play other challenging courses, followed by a pleasant lunch or dinner and often with the satisfaction of winning the match.

 Come and join a convivial group of “seniors” always ready to welcome new members.
 If you are interested and would like more information just call the Club on 01862 810219 or email at email@example.com